Data analysis gives us better outcomes

 Data helps make things happen.
-Data helps us understand what has happened and data can tell us what might happen.
+It helps us understand what is happening and what might happen next.
 Data helps us make better choices for better outcomes.
-Artificial intelligence (AI) is exciting because it opens up new ways to work with data but we can collect, analyse and learn from data without AI.
+Artificial intelligence (AI) is exciting because it automates and speeds up pattern recognition but we can collect, analyse and learn from data without AI.
 AI doesn’t work without data.
 Data has been changing the world for a lot longer than AI.
 As consultants, one of our tools is data analysis.
 Sometimes it is the best way to gain insights, identify opportunities or provide convincing evidence.
 Data analysis helps solve problems, realise opportunities, avoid costly mistakes and reveal the answers right in front of you.

 Data analysis pioneers solve problems

-One of the earliest examples of data analysis was the Sumerian census about 4,000 BCE – 6,000 years ago.
+People started doing data analysis in the Sumerian census about 4,000 BCE – 6,000 years ago.
 The Sumerians (also known as Babylonians) started to count their people in order to store and distribute food.
 They used cuneiform symbols on stone tablets.
 Records also survive from The Chinese Han dynasty’s census in the 2nd century.
 They counted 59.6 million people.
-The information helped prevent famine, identify labour sources and govern far-flung regions.
+The information helped prevent famine, identify labour sources and helped China govern far-flung regions.

 Life-saving data avoids costly mistakes

 Data is a critical element of public health.
 One of the pioneers of data analysis and infographics was 19th century nursing pioneer Florence Nightingale.
 Nightingale used her statistics and her social connections to reform healthcare by identifying sanitation and hygiene as critically important to health outcomes.
 She used data, charts and graphics to tell her stories.
 Around the same time, Dr John Snow (not the Game of Thrones character) collected data and used data analysis to trace the source of a cholera outbreak in central London to a single contaminated water source – the Broad Street water pump.
-At the time people thought cholera was transmitted by “bad air.”
-His data analysis proved them wrong and led to better sanitation in London and around the world.
+At the time people thought “bad air” transmitted cholera.
+Dr Snow’s data analysis proved them wrong and led to better sanitation in London and around the world.

 Value-adding data solves problems and realises opportunities

-In business and government, internal datasets are good place to start to gain insights.
-Big Data and AI are exciting and powerful but some of the most useful insight often come from data at your fingertips that is seldom reviewed and analysed.
+Start with your internal datasets to start to gain insights.
+Some of the most useful insights come from data at your fingertips that is seldom reviewed and analysed.
 It can tell you the difference between profitable and unprofitable products and services.
 It can tell you about unmet customer needs.
 It can tell you what is trending up and down.
 It can give you early warning about threats and opportunities.
 Analysing your own data can also tell you where you are adding value and where you are not and the scale of the waste and lost opportunities can be huge.
 It is easier and quicker than you might think to do this.

 Fun data analysis